miraland-labs/miraland/docs/src/developing/on-chain-programs/limitations.md

 ## Call stack depth - `CallDepthExceeded` error

-Solana programs are constrained to run quickly, and to facilitate this, the program's call stack is limited to a max depth of **64 frames**.
+Miraland programs are constrained to run quickly, and to facilitate this, the program's call stack is limited to a max depth of **64 frames**.

 When a program exceeds the allowed call stack depth limit, it will receive the `CallDepthExceeded` error.